-information has nothing to do with present market conditions; it is simply historical information that influenced decisions concerning the GSEs around the time of the Net Worth Sweep.5 Like the other unredacted information, it is relevant to past events rather than to present economic circumstances, but, as importantly, the information undercuts key claims made by the Government in this and related litigation.
-See infra pages 11-12.
-That is, perhaps, the true reason why PwC seeks to keep this information from the public, and this Court should reject those efforts.
+made by the Government in this and related litigation.
+See infra pages 10-11.
+That is, perhaps, the true reason why Freddie Mac seeks to keep this information from the public, and this Court should reject those efforts.

-That conclusion is reinforced by the lengths to which Plaintiffs have gone to accommodate PwC's concerns about the release of sensitive information.
-This Court need only flip through the attached exhibits to see that Plaintiffs have redacted virtually all information in each document, leaving only a single substantive sentence unredacted in each one.6 Plaintiffs did this despite their belief that the entirety of each document falls outside the scope of the Protective Order.
-Plaintiffs have tried, in good faith, to find a way for their clients and the public to gain access to important information about actions taken by their Government while addressing PwC's objections.
-What remains in each exhibit is the bare minimum of relevant information in the document.
+That conclusion is reinforced by the lengths to which Plaintiffs have gone to accommodate Freddie Mac's concerns about the release of sensitive information.
+This Court need only glance at Exhibit 1 to see that Plaintiffs have redacted virtually all information in the document.5 Plaintiffs did this despite their belief that the entirety of Exhibit 1 falls outside the scope of the Protective Order.
+Plaintiffs have tried, in good faith, to find a way for their clients and the public to gain access to important information about actions taken by their Government while addressing Freddie Mac's objections.
+What remains in Exhibit 1 is the bare minimum of relevant information in the document.
 Because this information clearly lies outside the bounds of the Protective Order, there is no justification for keeping this information hidden.